arcadiapage/arcadiapage.github.io/_posts/2024-03-24-enneagram-type-3-how-to-be-yourself.md

 Type 4s can naturally pick up on the emotions around them and use those emotions for insightful creative expression.

-Enneagram Type 3s can sense the emotional desires of others, and as a result, they try to become the best of what others want.
+Type 3s can sense the emotional desires of others, and as a result, they try to become the best of what others want.

 Knowing the needs, desires, and emotions of others before they are fully aware of it themselves puts these types into the realm of emotional sensitivity.